JakePed/funrun.github.io/docs/submit.md

 Required to submit:
 - It's free.
-- No token burn required, instead all successfull submissions are required to donate 1 card, regraless of supply (this will also prevent any digital only assests being burned to 1).
-In return you will recieve the Series 1 Card 1, that will only be obtainable and distributed to artists.
+- No token burn required, instead all successfull submissions donate a card (this will also prevent any assests being burned to 1).
+Plus in return you will recieve the RAREBTCART Series 1 Card l only be obtainable and distributed to artists.

 Physical Art:
 - If you want to make a Physical Piece, it can be issued as a 1 of 1 with official copies or "prints" being issued as subassests Please contact us at support@rarebtc.art